 Automated cluster creation

-You can automate the creation of R Server cluster for HDInsight by using Azure Resource Manager templates, the SDK, and the PowerShell.
+You can automate the creation of ML Services cluster for HDInsight by using the SDK and the PowerShell.

-- To create an R Server cluster using the .NET SDK, see Create Linux-based clusters in HDInsight using the .NET SDK.
+- To create an ML Services cluster using the .NET SDK, see Create Linux-based clusters in HDInsight using the .NET SDK.

-- To create an R Server cluster using powershell, see the article on Create HDInsight clusters using Azure PowerShell.
+- To create an ML Services cluster using powershell, see the article on Create HDInsight clusters using Azure PowerShell.